- Responding to natural disasters and large-scale emergencies is difficult at the best of times.

 As with all technology, the value is in the application of its use.
-In disaster management, there are multiple use-cases where this is proven.
+In managing disasters, there are multiple use-cases where this is proven.

 The need for quick assessment of an event, access to those impacted, ability to get information to and from those people, and the requirement for further volunteers can all be addressed with technology, enabling a better and more effective response.